-We heavily use the Fælles Mål (National Curriculum) to determine our learning and assessment.
+We use the Fælles Mål (National Curriculum) to determine our learning and assessment.
 By using both the National Curriculum and our International Curriculum we are able to meet and exceed all requirements for cchildren’s education in Denmark.

 In Danish as an Additional Language (Dansk som andetsprog) courses we combine the National Curriculum with WIDA which are research based standards for language acquisition.
 We believe that all children in Denmark, both native and non-native, should be able to join extra-curricular clubs, Scouts, and feel that they can communicate and access all that Denmark has to offer.
 Once children reach a high level of fluency in Danish which we generally estimate to take two to three years, they will change to the Dansk som i dansk skole courses.

-In Music, Physical Education and Art – we use a combination of the National Common Outcomes and IPC standards to create a hybridized program.
-These specials occur in Danish as much as possible depending on learners’ current language abilities.
+Music, Physical Education and Art occur in Danish as much as possible depending on learners’ current language abilities.
 This allows both new to Danish students and Danish fluent students to interact in hands-on ways with the language of our host country.